USS Enterprise fire: Fire

 The nuclear-powered cruiser Bainbridge and destroyer Rogers came to the stricken carrier's aid.
 It took the combined crews of the three ships about four hours to extinguish the fires.

 Aftermath

 Bainbridge escorted Enterprise to Pearl Harbor that afternoon.
-After 51 days of repairs, Enterprise continued its regularly scheduled deployment.
-The carrier returned to Alameda on July 2, 1969.
+After 51 days of repairs, Enterprise continued her regularly scheduled deployment.

 This was the last of three major fires to befall U.S. aircraft carriers in the 1960s.
 It followed a fire aboard USS Oriskany on October 26, 1966, that killed 44 sailors and injured 156 more; and a fire aboard USS Forrestal on July 29, 1967, that killed 134 sailors and injured 161.
 The Forrestal fire was also started by a Zuni rocket which was accidentally launched into parked aircraft by a power surge, igniting a fuel fire that began to "cook off" 1,000 lb bombs.
 Procedural improvements after the Forrestal fire helped reduce damage and casualties in the Enterprise fire.